 Heavy metal music is, generally, loud & raw.
 Consider how you feel during different times of the day.
 Can you enjoy something loud and raw right after waking up or right before sleep?
 The brain chemistry comes into play here.
 People have different levels of ‘excitation’ during different times of the day or across climates.
 That is, chemically speaking, your nervous system could be excited in general (with or without symptoms like restless legs) and you might feel that you want strong stimulation.
 So heavy metal music could work for you if you want more excitation.

 A polar opposite scenario: If you are biologically excited, you may also not want more excitation.
 So soothing ambient music could work for you during those times.
-My tip would be: Recognize how you generally feel and see what sort of excitation you like.
 Fundamentally, music is a form of stimulation.
-You could also feel that you are very calm during certain times of the day, your choice of music could deviate from your genre preference (that
+Your choice of music could deviate from your genre preference (that

 Time, for us, can also be with respect to ‘before work’ or ‘after work’ or ‘weekend party time’.
 Your biological and psychological state would be different during these times.
 Understand the level of excitation or stimulation you want.
 It has some influence on your choice of music.